In this guide to registering domain names and changing DNS, I’ll show you how to keep control of DNS related systems.

-Changing DNS settings and Keeping control of your systems can be a pain and I have worked with lots of individuals and companies who sometimes lose control of Domains and DNS settings that are vital in delivering web services.
+I have worked with many people who sometimes lose control of their Domains and the associated DNS settings that are vital in delivering web services.

 Changing DNS Settings – Domain Name Control